goncalo-oliveira/faas-aspnet-template/README.md

 ## Private Repositories

 If your function has packages from private repositories, you'll need to provide a nuget configuration file to the image build process.
-On previous versions this could be done with build arguments, but that was considered insecure.
+On previous versions this could be done with build arguments, but that is considered insecure.
 Since version 2.x this can only be done with secrets, using BuildKit.

 > The OpenFaaS CLI doesn't seem yet to support this, therefore, this can only be done with the Docker CLI.